jack4hughes/embedded_clock_project/readme.md

   - [ ] Design views for alarm (probably not very different to clock.c)
   - [ ] Design control interface for alarm

-- [ ] Fix the display glitch that causes issues with leading zeros.
+- [ ] Fix the display glitch that causes issues with leading zeros (Think this might be fixed? worked with test mode – need to test before 10AM to make sure.)